10.2: Basic Emotions

 Figure 4.
 Because fear is so important for our survival (i.e., fear informs us when something threatens us), our brains are able to “recognize” frightening stimuli before we are even consciously aware of them.

 Fear is an unpleasant emotion that motivates avoidance of potentially harmful situations.
-Slight stimulation of the fear-related areas in the brain causes animals to freeze, whereas intense stimulation causes them to flee.
+Slight stimulation of fear-related brain areas causes animals to freeze, whereas intense stimulation causes them to flee.
 The fear circuit extends from the central amygdala to the periaqueductal gray in the midbrain.
 These structures are sensitive to glutamate, corticotrophin-releasing factor, adreno-cortico-trophic hormone, and several different neuropeptides.
 Benzodiazepines and other tranquilizers inhibit activation in these areas (Panksepp & Biven, 2012).

 The role of the amygdala in fear responses has been extensively studied.
 Perhaps because fear is so important to survival, two pathways send signals to the amygdala from the sensory organs.
 When an individual sees a snake, for example, the sensory information travels from the eye to the thalamus and then to the visual cortex.
 The visual cortex sends the information on to the amygdala, provoking a fear response.
 However, the thalamus also quickly sends the information straight to the amygdala so that the organism can react before consciously perceiving the snake (LeDoux et al., 1990).
 The pathway from the thalamus to the amygdala is fast but less accurate than the slower pathway from the visual cortex.
 Damage to the amygdala or areas of the ventral hippocampus interferes with fear conditioning in both humans and nonhuman animals (LeDoux, 1996).